Terahertz spin-orbit torque as a drive of spin dynamics in the insulating antiferromagnet Cr$_{2}$O$_{3}$: Results and Discussion

-It is worth noting that this kind of coupling between the electric current $\mathbf{j}$ and antiferromagnetic vector $\mathbf{l}$ is well known in metallic antiferromagnets such as $\mathrm{Mn}_{2}\mathrm{Au}$ and $\mathrm{CuMnAs}$ and it is related to N{\'e}el spin-orbit torque~\cite{wadley2016electrical,bodnar2018writing,manchon2019current,troncoso2019antiferromagnetic,selzer2022current,behovits2023terahertz,kaspar2021quenching,freimuth2021laser,ross2024ultrafast,olejnik2024quench}.
+It is worth noting that the coupling between the electric current $\mathbf{j}$ and antiferromagnetic vector $\mathbf{l}$ is well known in metallic antiferromagnets such as $\mathrm{Mn}_{2}\mathrm{Au}$ and $\mathrm{CuMnAs}$ and it is related to N{\'e}el spin-orbit torque~\cite{wadley2016electrical,bodnar2018writing,manchon2019current,troncoso2019antiferromagnetic,selzer2022current,behovits2023terahertz,kaspar2021quenching,freimuth2021laser,ross2024ultrafast,olejnik2024quench}.
 It is clear that, since \CrO{} single crystal is a good insulator, the electric currents flowing through it are negligible.
-However, according to Maxwell's equations, there is a displacement current in insulators which is caused by the motion of bound charges and, according to Maxwell's equations, like electric current, results in a magnetic field~\cite{landau1984electrodynamics,sivukhin1996course,jefimenko1966electricity}.
+However, according to Maxwell's equations, there is a displacement current in insulators that is caused by the motion of bound charges and, according to Maxwell's equations, like electric current, results in a magnetic field~\cite{landau1984electrodynamics,sivukhin1996course,jefimenko1966electricity}.
+We note that the displacement current $\mathbf{j}_{\mathrm{D}}$ holds significant potential in spintronics, for example, for inducing magnetization dynamics in magnetic tunnel junctions~\cite{safeer2024magnetization} and ultrasound in magnetic insulators~\cite{buchel1997electromagnetic}.
 The displacement current in the Gaussian system of units has the form $\mathbf{j}_{\mathrm{D}} = \cfrac{\varepsilon}{4 \, \pi} \, \dot{\mathbf{E}}$, where $\varepsilon$ is the dielectric permittivity.
 We anticipate that the dielectric permittivity in the relevant frequency range will exhibit negligible deviation from the static dielectric permittivity.
 The latter is described by a diagonal tensor with two independent components, $\varepsilon_{x} = 10.33$ and $\varepsilon_{z} = 11.93$~\cite{lucovsky1977infrared}, the difference between which we disregard for simplicity.
-We consider an experiment with a near single-cycle THz pulse with a duration of about 2\,ps, spectral maximum at 0.6\,THz and a peak electric field strength of 760\,kV/cm as shown in Figs.~\ref{fig:displacement_current}(a) and~\ref{fig:displacement_current}(b).
-The time derivative reveals the displacement current $\mathbf{j} \propto \dot{\mathbf{E}}^{\mathrm{THz}}$ induced in \CrO{} by this THz pulse with a peak amplitude about $4 \times 10^{10}$\,A/cm$^{2}$ as shown in Fig.~\ref{fig:displacement_current}(c).
-Next, we can evaluate the effective conductivity $\mathbf{j}_{\mathrm{D}} = \sigma_{\mathrm{eff}} \, \mathbf{E}^{\mathrm{THz}}$, which takes the values about $\sigma_{\mathrm{eff}} \simeq 5.3 \times 10^{6}$\,S/m $\simeq 4.8 \times 10^{16}$\,s$^{-1}$, which is close to the conductivity value in metallic antiferromagnets~\cite{behovits2023terahertz}.
-Thus, it is interesting to explore how the displacement current $\mathbf{j}_{\mathrm{D}}$ induced by the THz electric field $\mathbf{E}^{\mathrm{THz}}$ drives the dynamics of the antiferromagnetic vector $\mathbf{l}$ through spin-orbit torque (SOT) in the magnetoelectric \CrO.
+We consider an experiment with a near single-cycle THz pulse with a duration of about 2\,ps, a spectral maximum at 0.6\,THz, and a peak electric field strength of 760\,kV/cm, as shown in Figs.~\ref{fig:displacement_current}(a) and~\ref{fig:displacement_current}(b).
+The time derivative reveals the displacement current $\mathbf{j} \propto \dot{\mathbf{E}}^{\mathrm{THz}}$ induced in \CrO{} by this THz pulse, with a peak amplitude of about $4 \times 10^{6}$\,A/cm$^{2}$, as shown in Fig.~\ref{fig:displacement_current}(c).
+Thus, it is interesting to explore how the displacement current $\mathbf{j}_{\mathrm{D}}$ induced by the THz electric field $\mathbf{E}^{\mathrm{THz}}$ drives the dynamics of the antiferromagnetic vector $\mathbf{l}$ through spin-orbit torque in the magnetoelectric \CrO.